do-jonathan4/lfz-m2/exercises/sql-aggregates/README.md

 1. `total-dvds.sql`

-    Find the total number of physical DVDs that the store keeps in `"inventory"`.
+    Find the total number of physical DVDs in `"inventory"`.
+This should include all DVDs in all stores.

 1. `on-the-map.sql`